jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

  * The -v (or --invert-match) option filters out matches.
  * The -c (--count) option gives a numerical count of matches, rather than actually listing the matches.

 > __Exercise:__ Commands in which large amounts of text are going to be displayed can be filtered and then piped to a ```less``` command for viewing.
 If you view the hosts.deny file contents you will see it has two columns of text: first column is the service name, the second is the IP address that is banned.
 With over 3000+ entries you can use pipes and filters to narrow down the output.
-For example let us say that you are looking for every line that has an IP that starts with 216.* and then count those number of occurances? ```cat hosts.deny | grep "sshd: 210" | wc```
+For example let us say that you are looking for every line that has an IP that starts with 216.* and then count those number of occurences? ```cat hosts.deny | grep "sshd: 210" | wc```

 ![*Format of the deny.hosts file*](images/Chapter-06/pipes/hosts-deny.png "Structure of hosts.deny")